 Focusing research efforts to advance the search for an HIV cure

 In July 2016, the IAS published the second IAS Global Scientific Strategy: Towards an HIV Cure 2016 in Nature Medicine.
 It made the Full Recommendations and Global Strategic Approach available online.

 Collaborating with community to ensure a multilateral and cohesive response

 A key objective of the Towards an HIV Cure initiative is to support the meaningful engagement of people living with HIV in the IAS’s efforts to promote the acceleration of global scientific research into a cure or remission.
 Through working groups and committees made up of diverse stakeholders, the initiative is bringing together leading scientists, community members and patient association representatives to influence policies relevant to the advancement of HIV cure research.

 Increasing knowledge of HIV cure through capacity building and training

-The Towards an HIV Cure initiative is dedicated to providing the resources needed to widen the circle of individuals directly involved in cure research.
-Through its annual scholarship programme, the initiative makes a number of scholarships available each year to young investigators, investigators from resource-limited settings, peer educators and community representatives to support their attendance at the IAS’s annual HIV Cure Scientific Symposium and forums.
+The Towards an HIV Cure initiative is dedicated to providing the resources needed to widen the circle of individuals directly involved in cure research and advocacy.
+Through its annual scholarship programme, the initiative makes a number of scholarships available each year to young investigators, investigators from resource-limited settings, peer educators and community representatives to support their attendance to the IAS HIV cure meetings.
 Scholarship recipients have the opportunity to engage with key stakeholders in HIV cure research and disseminate the information learned within their communities.

 The IAS also organizes a number of educational workshops with strong interactive elements and input from community members in the presentations and discussion to increase the knowledge and expertise of junior investigators and local peer educators.
 Workshops have been organized in India, Australia, Canada and South Africa; for workshop materials and programmes, please visit our past events.